fspaolo/mywebsite/pages/press/index.md

 ---

-## My work in the UN IPCC Report on Climate Change
+## My work in the IPCC Report on Climate Change

+Paolo et al. 2015 and 2018 cited multiple times in Chapters 3 and 4 of the United Nations's Intergovernmental Panel on Climate Change Report.

 > There is high confidence that the input of ice shelf meltwater has increased in the Amundsen and Bellingshausen Seas since the 1990s,